mgreg90/playwright-cli/README.md

 Playwright::Cli
 =====

 This is in development.
-The API described below are the expected contract and not yet implemented or confirmed.
+The API described below is experimental and subject to change.

 ## Why Use Playwright